-R

-The raw signal chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon as per 4.5 WINDOWS RIBBON CONTROLS.
+R The raw signal chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon as per Error!
+Reference source not found.
+Error!
+Reference source not found.

 The raw signal chart provides a live chart of the raw signal being received by the EMRx prior to the digital signal processing.
-It is not usually required for normal EM transmitter reception but can be useful for debug purposes and particularly for identifying "clipping" of the input signal as per 4.11 WINDOWS EXCESSIVELY LARGE INPUT WARNING.
+It is not usually required for normal EM transmitter reception but can be useful for debug purposes and particularly for identifying "clipping" of the input signal.